OpenStackweb/osf-website/src/pages/openinfra-summit/summit-faq.md

 **How can I learn more about the accessibility at the OpenInfra Summit?** <br>
 Attendees are able to inquire if accommodations are available and make suggestions for future accommodations at events.
 Please contact summit@openinfra.dev for more information.

+**Are service and emotional service animals allowed at the OpenInfra Summit venue (the Vancouver Convention Centre)?** <br>
+Yes, guide and service animals are welcome in the Vancouver Convention Centre.
+We recommend bringing relevant paperwork to the venue.
+Attendees are encouraged to contact additional relevant venues they will be visiting, including hotels and restaurants as the OpenInfra Foundation cannot guarantee permission at outside venues.

 <h4 id="travel">VANCOUVER TRAVEL</h4>

 **Is there any financial support available for travel/accommodation?** <br>